nathnim/track_and_count/README.md

 **TO DO:**
 - Think about the intersection of units (IoU) in support/in instead of the critical radius
-- Create a set of bbox snapshots for each ID
 - **Counter**: NN to identify the number of unique people from the dataset

 ## How to run the trackers